Shriram0463/Token-Streaming-using-SSE/SSE_Integration-2/Readme.md

-# Streaming Application with Spring Boot, FastAPI and React
+# Streaming Application with Spring Boot, FastAPI, and React

 This project demonstrates how to create a streaming application using Spring Boot, FastAPI, and React.
-The application streams a message letter by letter from the backend (Spring Boot) to the frontend (React)
+The application streams a message letter by letter from the backend (Spring Boot) to the frontend (React).

 ## Introduction

-This project integrates Spring Boot, FastAPI, and React.

-**FastAPI** handles the API endpoints for sending messages.
-It is responsible for receiving the messages from the user and forwarding them to the Spring Boot application.

-**Spring Boot** manages the message streaming process.
-Upon receiving messages from FastAPI, it processes them and streams the output to the frontend application using Server-Sent Events (SSE).

-**React** powers the frontend application, displaying the streamed messages in real-time.
-The application listens for incoming messages from the Spring Boot backend and updates the user interface dynamically.
+This project integrates Spring Boot and FastAPI to create a streaming application.
+The backend service receives and processes messages, which are then streamed to the frontend application in real-time.

 ## Features